 As one of the most popular esports games, Counter-Strike: Global Offensive or "CS:GO" for short is quickly garnering online betting clout.
 CS:GO betting sites are plentiful and it's become an exercise of sorting out the best CS:GO betting sites.
 Many CS:GO betting sites have referral codes, some feature bonuses, and others accept PayPal.
 We review the intricacies of CS:GO and guide you through the many sites.

-The CS:GO betting odds are now available.
+The CS:GO betting odds from the Snow Sweet Snow League are now available.
 The odds are subject to change and will be updated as the market moves.
-The odds were last updated on August 17, 2020:
+The odds were last updated on February 15, 2021:

 Before betting on CS:GO, you will have to compare sites first.
 You can find an extensive list of betting websites in Canada and open multiple windows to view the differences between each.